[ Printer Friendly Version ] [ Report Abuse ]

 “Well, let go of him, Draco,” the man said, a kind of curiosity at the edges of his voice that sent a shiver up Devlin’s spine.

-The blonde man threw him down and Devlin crashed to his knees onto the stone floor with an unpleasant sound.
+The blond man threw him down and Devlin crashed to his knees onto the stone floor with an unpleasant sound.
 Even on his knees with his eyes closed, he felt his world sway.
 The cold floor sent a chill up his entire body and the last-minute healing prickled unpleasantly on his skin, hiding the bruises that he still felt deep in his bones.

 He flexed the muscles in his neck slightly, feeling the bruise from the man’s grasp but also feeling his freedom from the constraint.
 It felt as if it had been forever since he had been able to move his body anyway he pleased.
 He twisted his neck a bit, still keeping the floor in view.